 Clinicians will experience significant difficulty in determining the extent to which a person’s consent is influenced by coercion.
-In order to mitigate this, clinicians should offer all patients the choice of receiving a second opinion under section 59(2)(b).
+To mitigate this, clinicians should offer all patients the choice of receiving a second opinion under section 59(2)(b).
 Clinicians should also remind patients of their right to seek independent psychiatric advice under section 69 with a psychiatrist of their choice.

-Consent should only be sought when the patient has capacity for that decision (right 7(2), Code of Rights).
-A patient will not have capacity to consent if they are unable to:
+In order for any consent to be valid, the patient must have the capacity to consent to the proposed treatment (right 7(2), Code of Rights).
+The principles and practical guidance surrounding the seeking of informed consent are recognised and described in the RANZCP Code of Ethics (see Principle 5).
+A patient will have capacity to consent if they are able to:

-understand the information relevant to the decision (see 11.4)
+understand the information relevant to the decision (see section 11.4 below)

 retain that information